scipy/scipy/doc/source/dev/contributor/quickstart_docker.rst

 container do not persist after you close it.

 #.
 In a terminal window, change the directory (using the ``cd`` command)
-   to the root folder of the SciPy git repository, which contains the file ``setup.py``.
+   to the root folder of the SciPy git repository.

 #.
 Ensure that Docker Desktop (or Docker Toolbox) is running, and start up the
    SciPy Docker container by entering the following command in a terminal